-- Section 6.
-Employees hired into classifications covered by this Agreement shall be paid the minimum rate for the pay scale group assigned to their classification as reflected on the applicable Physicians and Related Occupations Standard Pay Schedule. - Section 7. a.
-Employees of an agency under the Governor's jurisdiction covered by this Agreement who have been employed continuously by the Employer since July 31, 2009 will be eligible to receive a one step service increment effective on the first day of the first full pay period in January 2010. - b.
-Employees of an agency under the Governor's jurisdiction covered by this Agreement who have been employed continuously by the Employer since January 31, 2010 will be eligible to receive a one step service increment effective on the first day of the first full pay period in January 2011. - c.
-Employees of an agency under the Governor's jurisdiction covered by this Agreement who terminate with at least one year of continuous service since their most recent appointment and who are reemployed within six months from the date of termination or furlough will be eligible to receive the one step service increment outlined in Subsections a. and b., if they are in an active pay status on the effective date of the increments. - d.
-During the term of this Agreement, employees of an agency under the Governor's jurisdiction who are at or above the maximum step of their pay scale group at the time they become eligible for a service increment as outlined in Subsections a. and b., shall receive the annual amount of a two and one-quarter percent (2.25%) increase in the form of a one-time cash payment rounded to the nearest dollar. - Section 8.
-This Article shall be reopened for the Commonwealth, PASHEE and the Alliance to negotiate the salary and wage provisions to apply to this bargaining unit for the time period of July 1, 2011 through June 30, 2012. - Section 9 a.
-When an employee covered by this Agreement is promoted to another classification in a higher pay scale group, the employee shall receive an increase of four steps for each pay range the employee is promoted or to the minimum of the new pay scale group, whichever is greater. - b.
+Section 6.
+Employees hired into classifications covered by this Agreement shall be paid the minimum rate for the pay scale group assigned to their classification as reflected on the applicable Physicians and Related Occupations Standard Pay Schedule.

+Section 7. a.
+Employees covered by this Agreement who have been employed continuously by the Employer since April 30, 2012 will be eligible to receive a one step service increment effective on the first day of the first full pay period in April 2013.

+b.
+Employees covered by this Agreement who have been employed continuously by the Employer since April 30, 2013 will be eligible to receive a one step service increment effective on the first day of the first full pay period in April 2014.

+c.
+Employees covered by this Agreement who have been employed continuously by the Employer since January 31, 2014 will be eligible to receive a one step service increment effective on the first day of the first full pay period in January 2015.

+d.
+Employees covered by this Agreement who terminate with at least one year of continuous service since their most recent appointment and who are reemployed within six months from the date of termination or furlough will be eligible to receive the one step service increment outlined in Subsections a., b. and c, if they are in an active pay status on the effective date of the increments.

+e.
+During the term of this Agreement, employees who are at or above the maximum step of their pay scale group at the time they become eligible for a service increment as outlined in Subsections a. and b., shall receive the annual amount of a two and one-quarter percent (2.25%) increase in the form of a one-time cash payment rounded to the nearest dollar.

+Section 8.
+The Alliance shall have the option of accepting any general pay increase and/or service increments that are negotiated with the employee organization that represents the majority of state employees for the time period of July 1, 2015 through June 30, 2016, or exercising their option to reopen this Article to negotiate the salary and wage provisions to apply to this bargaining unit for said time period.

+Section 9. a.
+When an employee covered by this Agreement is promoted to another classification in a higher pay scale group, the employee shall receive an increase of four steps for each pay range the employee is promoted or to the minimum of the new pay scale group, whichever is greater.

+b.
 When an employee covered by this Agreement is demoted (including demotions occurring as a result of furlough bump or furlough recall) to another classification in a lower pay range, the employee shall receive a decrease of four steps for each pay scale group the employee is demoted or the maximum of the new pay scale group, whichever is lesser.